Myanmar profileA chronology of key events

 2010 March - Government announces that long-awaited election laws have been passed, with provisions for an electoral commission hand-picked by the junta.

 NLD votes to boycott polls.
-Splinter party - National Democratic Front (NDF) - later gains legal status and plans to compete in polls.
+A splinter party - National Democratic Front (NDF) - later gains legal status and plans to compete in polls.

 2010 October - Government changes country's flag, national anthem and official name.